 - so if a signifies that a is not true or that a is false, a also signifies that a is true.
 But a cannot be both true and false.
 So things cannot be only as a signifies, so by (D2) a is false.

-In the next chapter, Ch.
+In the subsequent chapter, Ch.
 7, Bradwardine considers the problem of revenge in various guises.
-Take Socrates' utterance of ‘Socrates utters a falsehood’, where Socrates utters nothing else.
-Bradwardine's claim is that Socrates' utterance is false, that is, that Socrates utters a falsehood.
-How can Bradwardine's claim that Socrates utters a falsehood be true, while Socrates' utterance of the same thing is false?
-The reason, Bradwardine replies, is that Socrates' utterance is self-referential, and signifies not only that Socrates' utterance is false but also, by (T2), that it is true (and so is false), whereas Bradwardine's utterance is not self-referential and so not subject to (T2).
+(See, e.g., the entry on the Liar paradox, and especially the section on Expressive power and ‘revenge’.)
+Take Socrates’ utterance of ‘Socrates utters a falsehood’, where Socrates utters nothing else.
+Bradwardine’s claim is that Socrates’ utterance is false, that is, that Socrates utters a falsehood.
+How can Bradwardine’s claim that Socrates utters a falsehood be true, while Socrates’ utterance of the same thing is false?
+The reason, Bradwardine replies, is that Socrates’ utterance is self-referential, and signifies not only that Socrates’ utterance is false but also, by (T2), that it is true (and so is false), whereas Bradwardine’s utterance is not self-referential and so not subject to (T2).

 - Some false propositions signify as is the case.
 Insolubles do.
 Thus, where a is the insoluble ‘a is false’, a is self-falsifying and so false.
 But it signifies as is the case (namely, that it is false).

 - In some valid formal inferences, falsehoods follow from truths.
-For consider the inference “The conclusion of this inference is false; therefore, the conclusion of this inference is false.”
-The premise and the conclusion of this inference are two tokens of the same type, so that the inference is a formally valid one, an instance of simple repetition.
+For consider the inference “The conclusion of this inference is false; therefore, the conclusion of this inference is false”.
+The premise and the conclusion of this inference are two tokens of the same type, so, Swyneshed claimed, the inference is a formally valid one, an instance of simple repetition.
+(Bradwardine and Buridan would both disagree.)
 But while the conclusion is a self-falsifying insoluble, and so is false, the premise is not self-falsifying, and is in fact true.
-(The conclusion of the inference is false, on Swyneshed's account.)
+(The conclusion of the inference is false, on Swyneshed’s account.)
 Here then, a falsehood validly follows from a truth.

 - In the case of insolubles, two mutually contradictory propositions are false at the same time.
 Where a = ‘a is false’, a is insoluble and false.
 But its contradictory, ‘a is not false’, Swyneshed claims, is not insoluble and is not self-falsifying.
 Nevertheless, it is false because it signifies otherwise than is the case.
 The insoluble a really is false.